zac-heisey/team-business/_pages/team-building-workshop.md

 ### THE APPLICATION

-Participants learn not only about the importance of teamwork, communication and leadership but also their own strengths and limitations in intense situations.
-The emotional power of these
+Participants learn not only about the importance of teamwork and communication but also their own strengths and limitations in intense situations.
+The emotional power of these interactions has a powerful and lasting effect and is for many, a road to increased self-awareness and self-confidence.

 ### Why run the TEAM+ Team Building Workshop in the Corporate or Non-Profit Environment?